zer13/G2Phinet/README.md

 # G2Phinet
-Deep Learning Model for Relating Genotypes and Biomechanical Phenotypes of Biological Tissues (and more)
+Deep Learning Model for Relating Genotypes and Biomechanical Phenotypes (Constitutive Relations) of Biological Tissues (and more)